Encyclopedia Entry on Nineteenth-century Science and Religion

 Until about 1860, science and religion were widely perceived to be in harmony, although the increasingly separate practices of science and religion made reconciliation of their insights more and more difficult.
 After 1860, tensions between science and religion increased, with a few intellectuals trumpeting the change and most striving mightily to retain the harmony.
 Meanwhile, changes in the methods of science suggested new paths to reconciliation of science and religion through their mutual uncertainty.
 These remained as hints, unrecognized by most, but gathering force for further development in the twentieth century.

 With the growth of scientific knowledge and the first pressures toward specialization, the local societies proved inadequate by the 1840s.
 National organizations, including the Smithsonian Institution and the American Association for the Advancement of Science, established professional standards, encouraged research presentations and publications, and in general promoted the "increase and diffusion" of scientific knowledge as the Smithsonian charter put it.
-The government, most notably the Coast Survey (whose name changed to the Coast and Geodetic Survey in 1878) employed one third of ante-bellum scientists.
+The government, most notably the Coast Survey (whose name changed to the Coast and Geodetic Survey in 1878) employed one-third of antebellum scientists.
 In addition, colleges added prominent scientists to their faculty.
 For example, Harvard hired the prolific and influential botanist Asa Gray in 1842 and persuaded the Swiss geologist and zoologist Louis Agassiz to move across the Atlantic in 1848.
 Although very different personalities and their contrasting approaches to science would take them to opposite sides of the debate over Darwinism, they were both deeply religious and shared the view that scientific research offered no threat to religious belief.

 The ebbing away from religion came gradually, and when antireligious conclusions were made explicit in the 1840s, most scientists readily defended religion's harmony with their fields of inquiry.
 In 1844, Englishman Robert Chambers argued for the evolutionary change of species in The Vestiges of Creation.
 He published it anonymously in rightful expectation of hostility for its purely material explanations.
 The book's reception gave Darwin himself caution about publishing his more thorough and persuasive account of species development.

 Just as scientific investigations were conducted without reference to science, so too did religious believers become more distant from science.
-The increasingly privatized religion of the heart in the early to middle nineteenth century was the culmination of the Reformation assault on the institutional church, the eighteenth-century evangelical impulse, and the special challenges of churches in the New World where religious believers generally worked through voluntary organizations but resisted the more formal hierarchies of European culture.
+The increasingly privatized religion of the heart in the early to the middle nineteenth century was the culmination of the Reformation assault on the institutional church, the eighteenth-century evangelical impulse, and the special challenges of churches in the New World where religious believers generally worked through voluntary organizations but resisted the more formal hierarchies of European culture.
 Sentimentalized religion, with close ties to the feminization of the middle-class, was not overtly antagonistic to science, but left little reason for a religious interest in science; on the contrary, it suggested a strict separation of science and sentiment, echoing the separate spheres of men and women.
 Although religious believers tacitly assumed scientific support of religious belief, most simply ignored the insights of science and paid little attention to its gradual steps away from religion.

 Although Darwinism was greeted with some spirited scientific resistance, most notably from Louis Agassiz, and was honored more in general as evolutionism than for its particular arguments, its success coincided with a great upsurge of institution-building in higher education.
 By the 1870s, some of the leading colleges took the first steps along these lines: chemist Charles Eliot became president of Harvard in 1869 and emphasized scientific training as part of the buildup of a strong masculine character in preparation for cultural leadership; and after training at Yale's Scientific School and serving as president of the University of California, Daniel Coit Gilman in 1876 became president of the Johns Hopkins University, which pioneered by prioritizing research, especially in science, instead of undergraduate education.
 Even outside universities, science became a point of widespread public curiosity and respect by the 1870s, as evidenced by the publication of Appleton's Journal "for scientific news" (from 1867) and Popular Science Monthly (from 1872), the creation of scientific columns in Harper's (from 1869) and Galaxy (from 1871), and the addition of the word "science" to the subtitle of the Atlantic.